 Churn Rate = Lost customers / remaining customers, including new customers

-Keeping churn rate as low as possible is a company-wide effort.
-Customer service has an important role in making sure that customers don’t leave due to lack of information or help.
+Keeping the churn rate as low as possible is a company-wide effort.
+Customer service has an important role in making sure that customers don’t leave due to a lack of information or help.

-Retention Rate is the opposite of Churn Rate.
+The Retention Rate is the opposite of the Churn Rate.
 Retention Rate refers to the number of clients who have remained your customers over a specific period of time.

 Retention Rate = Number of customer at the end of the period / number of customers at the beginning